Paul Tse

-Paul Tse Wai-chun, JP (謝偉俊, born 1959) is a Hong Kong solicitor, who claims himself as the "Superman of Law".
-He also owns a small travel agency and was elected to the Legislative Council of Hong Kong for the tourism functional constituency in the 2008 legislative election.
-Tse is of Hakka ancestry.
+Paul Tse Wai-chun, JP (謝偉俊, born 1959) is a Hong Kong solicitor and politician.
+Self claiming the "Superman of Law", he was elected to the Legislative Council of Hong Kong in 2008 through the tourism functional constituency as an owner of a small travel agency, before standing and re-elected in 2012 at Kowloon East constituency, and subsequently the revived Election Committee constituency in 2021.

 Legal career

-Tse practised law as a barrister in Australia for seven years after graduating from University of New South Wales.
+He practised law as a barrister in Australia for seven years after graduating from University of New South Wales.

 Tse then finished his pupillage in Hong Kong under Justice Peter Nguyen.
 Tse was called to the bar in 1992 and set up his own firm in 1997.

 His media stunts and quest for self-publicity have caused controversy.
 From 1997 to 1999, Paul posed in his underpants only for magazines to spread the message that "laws are inherent to every people".
 After disciplinary hearings which lasted for nearly a decade, the Law Society of Hong Kong suspended his solicitor's license for 12 months for this stunt, but his firm could continue because there were other partners.

 Political career

+Tse joined the politics by ran as an independent candidate in the 2000 Legislative Council election for Hong Kong Island constituency, imitating the "Superwoman of Law" image played by Carol Cheng in the TVB drama War of the Genders, promoting himself as a "Superman of Law", but he was defeated.
+He later ran for the Tourism constituency in the 2004 Hong Kong Legislative Council election but was defeated by a margin of 54 votes.

+In the 2008 Legislative Council election, he ran again for the Tourism constituency and narrowly defeated Tung Yiu-chung, the then Director-General of the Travel Industry Council, by only 9 votes to win a seat and become a Legislative Council member.

 In 2010, Tse was the sole legislator to vote against the introduction of a minimum wage in Hong Kong.